-Some of the signs that appear in the sheet music could refer to specific techniques.
-For example, in the piano we could find:
+Some other signs that may appear on sheet music refer to specific techniques.
+For example, on the piano we can have:

-Legato indicates that you should play the notes really connected, pressing one until the beginning of the other.
-It transmits a feeling of a continuous sound.
+Legato indicates that you should play the notes well connected, holding one until the beginning of the other.
+It conveys the sensation of a continuous sound.

-Trill indicates that you should play a really fast repetition between the note that is written in the sheet music and the note that is a semitone or a tone above it.
+Trill indicates that you must play a very fast repetition between the note that is written on the sheet music and the note located a semitone or a whole tone above it.

-Ligature unites identical notes.
-In practice, you will add time notes that the line is uniting, playing them as if they were only one note.
+Ligature joins identical notes.
+In practice, you will add the time of the notes that the line is joining, playing them as if they were one.